|

 Molar

-distalization by screwed segments: (pre-prosthetic)
+distalization by screwed segments: (pre-prosthetic) adult treatment; impacted

-upper jaw: 2 had been sacrified for orthodontic treatment long
+premolars lack in this adult upper jaw: 2 had been sacrified for

-ago, and 2 were destroyed more recently.
-These latter should now
+orthodontic treatment long ago, and 2 were destroyed more

-be replaced, but the molar teeth have already migrated forward and
+recently.
+These latter should now be replaced, but the molar teeth

-narrowed the gaps too much.
-Therefore, the screwed segments should
+Therefore, the screwed segments should recover sufficient gaps.

-recover sufficient gaps.
-The enlarged image with the red arrows
+The enlarged image with the red arrows shows that the front

-shows that the front segment is to shift towards the fixed
+segment is to shift towards the fixed position of the screw heads,

-position of the screw heads, while the rear segment is to shift
+while the rear segment is to shift away from it.
+A jagged anchor

-away from it.
-A jagged anchor for this long element can be seen
+for this long element can be seen embedded in the plastic behind

-inside the plastic behind the incisors.
+the incisors.

-first, sufficient space was created for them with the violet
+jawbone.
+Sufficient space was created for them with the violet

 distal plate shown here and a subsequent one, by pushing teeth